 The scandal of the subsidies attached to maize cultivation, and the absence of any enforceable or effective crop management requirements to minimise soil erosion and environmental damage, have been highlighted by a number of researchers and commentators, whose work has informed this report.
-In particular, journalist George Monbiot has led the way in effectively and repeatedly challenging the Department of Environment, Food and Rural Affairs and the National Farmers Union on their current policies.6
+In particular, journalist George Monbiot has led the way in effectively and

-Research published in 2014 found that 75% of late harvested maize sites showed high or severe levels of soil degradation.7 Historically, maize growing has been concentrated in the South West of England (as can be seen in the maps on page 6).
+Research published in 2014 found that 75% of late harvested maize sites showed high or severe levels of soil degradation.
+Historically, maize growing has been concentrated in the South West of England (as can be seen in the maps on page 6).
 The research also found that the South West is more susceptible to structural damage to soils than many other agricultural areas of the UK, due in part to more frequent episodes of prolonged or heavy rainfall, and to the steep slopes that typify much of the region's agricultural land.

-One of the co-authors of the report, Robert Palmer, estimated that during the storms and heavy rainfall during the winter of 2013/14, 'every 10 hectare block of damaged land under maize stubble has produced the equivalent of 15 Olympic swimming pools (more than 375 million litres) as enhanced runoff'.8 Extensive flooding has a devastating and lasting impact on the environment and local communities.
-The overall financial cost of annual flooding in the United Kingdom is estimated to be somewhere in the region of £1.1 billion9, a cost to the public to which maize will be making an increasing contribution.
+One of the co-authors of the report, Robert Palmer, estimated that during the storms and heavy rainfall during the winter of 2013/14, 'every 10 hectare block of damaged land under maize stubble has produced the equivalent of 15 Olympic swimming pools (more than 375 million litres) as enhanced runoff'.
+Extensive flooding has a devastating and lasting impact on the environment and local communities.
+The overall financial cost of annual flooding in the United Kingdom is estimated to be somewhere in the region of £1.1 billion, a cost to the public to which maize will be making an increasing contribution.